The Energy Efficiency Catch-22

 By John Carey

 As a scientist working on breakthrough lighting technologies, Jeff Tsao is a firm believer in the magic of energy efficiency.
 After all, the numbers are compelling.
-Replace traditional bulbs with far more efficient light-emitting diodes (LEDs), and, studies suggest, the U.S. could cut the electricity used by lighting by at least on e-half.
+Replace traditional bulbs with far more efficient light-emitting diodes (LEDs), and, studies suggest, the U.S. could cut the electricity used by lighting by at least on one-half.
 Perform similar efficiency-boosting tricks with cars, buildings, appliances, and industrial processes, and the U.S. could slash greenhouse-gas emissions by at least 23 percent—and save money.

 But a few years ago, Tsao, the chief scientist of a lighting research center at the Department of Energy’s Sandia National Laboratories in Albuquerque, New Mexico, had a troubling conversation with a leading LED-industry executive.
 The CEO said that his company isn’t in the business to save energy, Tsao recalls.
 Instead, the executive expected that LEDs would create whole new uses for light, so that people would buy a lot more LEDs than they did regular bulbs—and as a result, consume more energy.